aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 cdk deploy apigw-queue-ingestion-cdk
 ```

-This command will package and deploy your application to AWS
+This command will package and deploy your application to the AWS

 The Amazon API Gateway endpoint API will be displayed in the outputs when the deployment is complete.

 **\*Note:**:API_STACK_NAME inside app.py is used to create Amazon Simple Storage Service (Amazon S3) Bucket with same name, so if error duplicate bucket name error observed during cdk deploy then please update API_STACK_NAME variable with unique name and run cdk synth and cdk deploy commands again.

 ## Unit Tests